 Many evergreen shrubs can work just as well in pots or containers as they do in the ground.

-To help you narrow down your choices, we’ve come up with this list of 12 evergreen shrubs that work very well in containers, and which we believe are amongst the best evergreen shrubs for pots for you to consider:
+To help you narrow down your choices, we’ve developed this list of 12 evergreen shrubs that work very well in containers, and which we believe are amongst the best for pots for you to consider:

 1. Aucuba japonica

 The first evergreen shrub to consider is Japanese laurel – Aucuba japonica.

 This is a relatively compact, medium-sized shrub that has attractive evergreen leaves – which can be variegated – and little purple flowers which are followed by large glossy red berries.